Back to the Digital Future: 2018 Digital Marketing Trends

 What helped bring Boss Tweed to justice, “those damn pictures,” now work best for digital marketers who wish to influence target audiences.
 Whether it’s the emergence of 3-D immersive devices or live video or image-enhanced Tweets via Periscope (a live streaming broadcast video app), images enjoy a much higher rate of attention and retention than those without.

-This digital trend will continue throughout 2017 and grow the use of all digital mediums well in to the future.
+This digital marketing trend will continue throughout 2018 and grow the use of all digital mediums well in to the future.
 And for good reason!
 Tweets with images receive 150% more response in the form of a retweet.
 Facebook posts with images get 2 to 3 times more response.
 And with the emergency of 3-D augmented technology, who knows how impressive and dazzling visual content is about to become!

-The other big trend is two-way, one-to-one digital conversation through messaging apps that engage the viewers in unique and creative ways.
+The other big digital marketing trend is two-way, one-to-one digital conversation through messaging apps that engage the viewers in unique and creative ways.
 Kevin King of Adweek claims “…there’s a chatbot revolution going on and its being fueled by major social media and messaging platforms like Facebook, Messenger, Google, Microsoft Skype, Salesforce, Slack, Twitter DM, WeChat, Kik and Line.”
 Marketers utilizing these apps can easily start conversations with their target audiences.

 The best way to strengthen your messaging is to use visuals as well as words.
 Infographics make a huge impact on digital consumers because they display information easily for people who have neither the time nor the attention span to read lengthy articles and blogs (like this one!).